angular/angular/aio/content/guide/architecture.md

-# Introduction to Angular concepts
+# Introduction to Angular concepts.

 Angular is a platform and framework for building single-page client applications using HTML and TypeScript.
 Angular is written in TypeScript.